 If you are ordering a gown, we require a 50% deposit at the time you order your gown.
 We can then organise an interest free payment plan over 3 months depending on when your wedding is.

-If you are buying a sample gown, we require 100% payment and you must take the dress home with you that day.
+If you are buying a sample gown, we require 70 % payment.

 8. What should I bring to my first alteration fitting?

 You should bring your shoes and underwear you will wear on your wedding day in order to have your gown properly fit.
-If you’ve already chosen your jewellery you are welcome to bring it along as well to ensure it compliments your dress.
+If you’ve already chosen your jewelry you are welcome to bring it along as well to ensure it compliments your dress.

 9. Are alterations included in the purchase price?

 Alterations are not included in the purchase price.
 If the gown does require further alterations it normally costs between R1000 – R2000 depending on the work that needs to be done, unless otherwise stated on your invoice.

 10. Can I come for my alteration fittings over the weekend?